MinkaiXu/Energy-Diffusion-LLM/README.md

 ## Guidelines

+Checkpoints of pretrained Diffusion and AR LLMs can be downloaded at [here](https://github.com/kuleshov-group/mdlm?tab=readme-ov-file#checkpoints).
+Then you can run training and evaluation scripts in the `scripts` directory.

+We suggest you trying `scripts/job_sample_eval_owt_T_arebm.sh` and `scripts/job_eval_owt_T_arebm.sh` first, which don't involve any training.

 More detailed guidelines for using this repository will be provided soon.

-In the meantime, please refer to the `scripts` directory for the training and evaluation scripts.
+## Acknowledgements

 You can also find useful information in the [MDLM](https://github.com/kuleshov-group/mdlm) repository, which this repository is built upon.

-## Acknowledgements

-This repository was built off of [MDLM](https://github.com/kuleshov-group/mdlm).

 ## Citation
 ```